Final Project

 Data

-The data can be loaded in directly from Box using:
+The data can be loaded in directly from Box at: https://pomona.box.com/shared/static/uicqv6s6o5icfc14r9acu1kaafxisp3l.csv

-• The primary endpoint is marked by time: dayslink and censoring indicator: linkstatus.
+. - The primary endpoint is marked by time:

 Due Dates

-• Tuesday, April 18.
-Post to Canvas both the R Markdown file and the corresponding pdf document:
+Wednesday, April 23.
+Post (to the GitHub repo that I created) both the Quarto file and the corresponding pdf document:

-• (Optional) Monday, May 1.
-If you would like me to look at / provide feedback for a completed rough draft, you should turn in the completed draft before May 1st.
-(If you are a graduating senior who would like feedback, please provide me a draft by Friday, April 28th.)
+(Optional) Monday, May 5.
+If you would like me to look at / provide feedback for a completed rough draft, you should turn in the completed draft before May 5th (or May 2nd).
+(If you are a graduating senior who would like feedback, please provide me a draft by Friday, May 2nd.)

-• Tuesday, May 9.
-Complete assignment is due (turn in both the Rmd and knitted pdf to Canvas).
-(If you are a graduating senior, the final assignment is due by Thursday, May 4.)
+Friday, May 16.
+Complete assignment is due (turn in both the qmd and knitted pdf to your GitHub repository).
+I will be grading from GitHub directly, so no need to turn in to Gradescope.
+(If you are a graduating senior, the final assignment is due by noon on Thursday, May 8.)

 Assignment

-The analysis should be done in a complete R Markdown file and posted to your Canvas dropbox.
-The final report should address the following tasks below but should not enumerate the tasks.
+The analysis should be done in a complete Quarto file and pushed to the GitHub repo I will create for your team.
+The final report should address the following tasks below but should not enumerate the tasks (it should be written like a final report).

-1. Exploratory data analysis.
+Exploratory data analysis.
 Graphical and numerical summaries of the data (both explanatory and response variables).
-Do not attach every single graph you try.
+Please do not attach every single graph you try.
 Instead, choose only a few images that give the reader a sense of the variables and their relationships.

 In the final write-up, make sure the final model is very clearly specified.

-4. A visualization to enter into the competition.
+A visualization to enter into the competition.
 The visualization could be of the EDA variety, or it could be based on the model / results.
-The different visualizations will be presented to the class on the last day of the semester (May 2).
-The team whose visualization is best (secret ballot by the class) will earn an additional 5 points on the project.
+The different visualizations will be presented to the class on the last day of the semester (May 7).
+The team whose visualization is best (secret ballot by the class) will earn an additional 3 points on the project.
+The visualization should be included in your GitHub repo (either within the final report or as a separate png / jpg / etc.).
+The visualization should be done in R, but interactive is fine (via Shiny or plotly etc.).

 Something New: